Fenerbahçe S.K. (women's basketball)

-Fenerbahçe Women's Basketball (/tr/), known as Fenerbahçe Opet since 2024 for sponsorship reasons, are the women's basketball department of Fenerbahçe SK, a major Turkish multi-sport club based in Istanbul, Turkey.
+Fenerbahçe Women's Basketball (/tr/), also known as Fenerbahçe Tarfin for sponsorship reasons, are the women's basketball department of Fenerbahçe SK, a major Turkish multi-sport club based in Istanbul, Turkey.
+The team play their matches at the club's own 2,500-seat Metro Enerji Sports Hall.

-Founded in 1954, they became the most successful club in domestic and international competitions, having won a grand total of 53 trophies, and achieved considerable success in European competitions, winning four European titles in a row, an unparalleled feat in Turkish women's basketball history.
-Fener became EuroLeague winners in 2022–2023 and 2023–2024 seasons and were the runners-up on four occasions, in the 2012–13, 2013–14, 2016–17, and 2021–22 seasons and reached the third place three time in 2015–2016, 2020–2021, and 2024–2025 seasons.
+Founded in 1954, they became the most successful club in domestic competitions, having won a grand total of 52 trophies, and achieved considerable success in European competitions, winning four European titles in a row, an unparalleled feat in Turkish women's basketball history.
+Fener became EuroLeague winners in the 2022–23, 2023–24 and 2025–26 seasons and were the runners-up on four occasions, in the 2012–13, 2013–14, 2016–17, and 2021–22 seasons.
+The club reached third place three times in 2015–16, 2020–21, and 2024–25 season.
 They also became fourth in the 2011–12 and 2014–15 seasons.
 Furthermore, Fenerbahçe became runners-up in the EuroCup in 2004–05.
-The team plays their matches at the club's own 2,500-seat Metro Enerji Sports Hall.

 In 2023, Fenerbahçe became the first and only Turkish club to win the FIBA Europe SuperCup by crushing France's LDLC ASVEL Féminin on their own homeground with a dominating victory and a point differential of 57, a record in the SuperCup's history.
+The team managed to repeat this success by beating arch-rivals Beşiktaş in the 2024 edition with a score of 79–63.

-Domestically, Fenerbahçe won a record 22 Turkish championship titles (3 in the former Turkish Women's Basketball Championship and 19 in the Turkish Women's Basketball Super League), a record 14 Turkish Cups, and a record 13 Turkish Presidential Cups, among others.
-The team holds the record of winning 8 season titles in a row.
+Domestically, Fenerbahçe won a record 23 Turkish championship titles (3 in the former Turkish Women's Basketball Championship and 20 in the Turkish Women's Basketball Super League), a record 15 Turkish Cups, and a record 14 Turkish Presidential Cups, among others.
+The team hold the record of winning 8 season titles in a row on two separate occasions.

-Fenerbahçe Women's Basketball team scored a perfect season in 2023–24 Women's Basketball Super League by winning all 35 season games.
-The team also won all the championships in which they competed in the 2023–24 season; Turkish Women's Basketball Cup, FIBA Europe SuperCup Women and EuroLeague Women.
+Fener scored a perfect season in the 2023–24 season by winning all 35 season games.
+The team also achieved a historical feat by winning all the other competitions in which they competed in the same season; namely the 2024 Turkish Cup, 2024 Europe SuperCup and 2023–24 EuroLeague.
+The club continued on to repeat this success again in the 2025–26 season, winning all competitions they competed in.